-The goal of the game is to find a democratic and fair peer-review for a proposed paper and to incentivise publication.
-While the latter can be achieved through token rewards, a due process is designed for the former.
-A democratic and fair review is to be defined as one that is simultaneously qualified and aligned with the majority of the network.
-Since the majority of decision makers is not necessarily objectively right, an incentive structure must be created that assigns a larger weight to those decision makers, who have a history of being right or to publish knowledge which is deemed right (see Section \ref{sec:reputation}).
+Let there be a smart contract, a computer program intended to automatically govern and execute the rules of the following game and manage the associated cash flow.
+The game is defined with stake owner ${S_i}$ with stakes ${s_i}$, paper proposer $P$, paper acceptance status $S$ (Accepted, Denied), auction type $T$ maturity $M$, payoff function $f$, voting function $v$, token $\operatorname{QNAR}$, inflation rate $I$.
+The goal of the game is to find a majority-driven and fair peer review for a proposed paper and to encourage publication.
+While the latter can be achieved through token rewards, due process is designed for the former.
+A majority-driven and fair review is to be defined as one that is simultaneously qualified and aligned with the majority of the network.
+Since the majority of decision-makers are not necessarily objectively right, an incentive structure must be created that assigns a larger weight to those decision-makers, who have a history of being right or publish knowledge that is deemed right (this assessment can be made with the help of the reputation score, see Section \ref{sec:reputation}).

-Inflation rate, time to maturity, auction type and payoff function are defined as global variables, whose status can be set by the DAO.
+The inflation rate, time to maturity, auction type, and payoff function are defined as global variables, whose status can be set by the DAO.
 The payoff function is in its simplest form a function that sums all bids and assigns a positive (negative) bid-weighted share to each winner (loser).
 Additionally, each participant receives token units according to the inflation rate after each iteration.
-A multitude of auction types are possible.
-Auctions are conducted in terms of a First-price sealed-bid, implemented in a smart contract \cite{blindAuctionContract}.
+A multitude of auction types is possible.
+Auctions are conducted in terms of a First-price sealed bid, implemented in a smart contract \citep{blindAuctionContract}.
 Other classes of auctions might be employed in the future.